I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfio/nf-wdfio-wdfioqueueassignforwardprogresspolicy.md

 ## -remarks
 <p>The<b>WdfIoQueueAssignForwardProgressPolicy</b> method creates request objects that the framework reserves for low-memory situations and registers callback functions that the framework calls to handle low-memory situations.</p>

-<p>In KMDF version 1.9, the I/O queue that the <i>Queue</i> parameter represents must be a device's default I/O queue, or a queue for which your driver has called <a href="https://msdn.microsoft.com/library/windows/hardware/ff545920">WdfDeviceConfigureRequestDispatching</a>.
+<p>In KMDF version 1.9, the I/O queue that the <i>Queue</i> parameter represents must be a device's default I/O queue, or a queue for which your driver has called <a href="..\wdfdevice\nf-wdfdevice-wdfdeviceconfigurerequestdispatching.md">WdfDeviceConfigureRequestDispatching</a>.
 The driver can call <b>WdfIoQueueAssignForwardProgressPolicy</b> any time after it has called <b>WdfDeviceConfigureRequestDispatching</b>.</p>

 <p>In KMDF versions 1.11 and later,  the I/O queue that the <i>Queue</i> parameter represents can be any queue that receives a request directly from the framework.
 For example, the driver might specify a queue to which it will <a href="wdf.dispatching_irps_to_i_o_queues">dynamically forward IRPs</a>.</p>

 <p>Before <b>WdfIoQueueAssignForwardProgressPolicy</b> returns, the framework does the following:</p>

-<p>Creates and stores the number of request objects that the driver has specified for the <b>TotalForwardProgressRequests</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff552364">WDF_IO_QUEUE_FORWARD_PROGRESS_POLICY</a> structure.</p>
+<p>Creates and stores the number of request objects that the driver has specified for the <b>TotalForwardProgressRequests</b> member of the <a href="..\wdfio\ns-wdfio--wdf-io-queue-forward-progress-policy.md">WDF_IO_QUEUE_FORWARD_PROGRESS_POLICY</a> structure.</p>

-<p>If the driver previously called <a href="https://msdn.microsoft.com/library/windows/hardware/ff546786">WdfDeviceInitSetRequestAttributes</a>, each allocation includes context space that <b>WdfDeviceInitSetRequestAttributes</b> specified. </p>
+<p>If the driver previously called <a href="..\wdfdevice\nf-wdfdevice-wdfdeviceinitsetrequestattributes.md">WdfDeviceInitSetRequestAttributes</a>, each allocation includes context space that <b>WdfDeviceInitSetRequestAttributes</b> specified. </p>

 <p>Calls the driver's <a href="..\wdfio\nc-wdfio-evt-wdf-io-allocate-resources-for-reserved-request.md">EvtIoAllocateResourcesForReservedRequest</a> callback function for each request object that the framework creates.</p>

 <p>After the driver has called <b>WdfIoQueueAssignForwardProgressPolicy</b> to create reserved request objects, the framework uses those reserved objects whenever its attempt to create a new request object fails.
 (Typically, such failures are caused by low memory situations.) </p>

 <p>The framework deletes its reserved request objects only when it deletes the framework queue object that they belong to.
-If your driver calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff546786">WdfDeviceInitSetRequestAttributes</a> and specifies an <a href="..\wdfobject\nc-wdfobject-evt-wdf-object-context-cleanup.md">EvtCleanupCallback</a> or <a href="..\wdfobject\nc-wdfobject-evt-wdf-object-context-destroy.md">EvtDestroyCallback</a> callback function for its request objects, the framework calls these callback functions for its reserved request objects when it deletes the objects.</p>

-<p>For more information about the <b>WdfIoQueueAssignForwardProgressPolicy</b> method and how to use the framework's guaranteed forward progress capability, see <a href="wdf.guaranteeing_forward_progress_of_i_o_operations">Guaranteeing Forward Progress of I/O Operations</a>.</p>

-<p>This code example configures a previously created I/O queue to receive write requests, and then it enables guaranteed forward progress for the queue.</p>

-<p>The<b>WdfIoQueueAssignForwardProgressPolicy</b> method creates request objects that the framework reserves for low-memory situations and registers callback functions that the framework calls to handle low-memory situations.</p>

-<p>In KMDF version 1.9, the I/O queue that the <i>Queue</i> parameter represents must be a device's default I/O queue, or a queue for which your driver has called <a href="https://msdn.microsoft.com/library/windows/hardware/ff545920">WdfDeviceConfigureRequestDispatching</a>.
-The driver can call <b>WdfIoQueueAssignForwardProgressPolicy</b> any time after it has called <b>WdfDeviceConfigureRequestDispatching</b>.</p>

-<p>In KMDF versions 1.11 and later,  the I/O queue that the <i>Queue</i> parameter represents can be any queue that receives a request directly from the framework.
-For example, the driver might specify a queue to which it will <a href="wdf.dispatching_irps_to_i_o_queues">dynamically forward IRPs</a>.</p>

-<p>Before <b>WdfIoQueueAssignForwardProgressPolicy</b> returns, the framework does the following:</p>

-<p>Creates and stores the number of request objects that the driver has specified for the <b>TotalForwardProgressRequests</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff552364">WDF_IO_QUEUE_FORWARD_PROGRESS_POLICY</a> structure.</p>

-<p>If the driver previously called <a href="https://msdn.microsoft.com/library/windows/hardware/ff546786">WdfDeviceInitSetRequestAttributes</a>, each allocation includes context space that <b>WdfDeviceInitSetRequestAttributes</b> specified. </p>

-<p>Calls the driver's <a href="..\wdfio\nc-wdfio-evt-wdf-io-allocate-resources-for-reserved-request.md">EvtIoAllocateResourcesForReservedRequest</a> callback function for each request object that the framework creates.</p>

-<p>After the driver has called <b>WdfIoQueueAssignForwardProgressPolicy</b> to create reserved request objects, the framework uses those reserved objects whenever its attempt to create a new request object fails.
-(Typically, such failures are caused by low memory situations.) </p>

-<p>The framework deletes its reserved request objects only when it deletes the framework queue object that they belong to.
-If your driver calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff546786">WdfDeviceInitSetRequestAttributes</a> and specifies an <a href="..\wdfobject\nc-wdfobject-evt-wdf-object-context-cleanup.md">EvtCleanupCallback</a> or <a href="..\wdfobject\nc-wdfobject-evt-wdf-object-context-destroy.md">EvtDestroyCallback</a> callback function for its request objects, the framework calls these callback functions for its reserved request objects when it deletes the objects.</p>
+If your driver calls <a href="..\wdfdevice\nf-wdfdevice-wdfdeviceinitsetrequestattributes.md">WdfDeviceInitSetRequestAttributes</a> and specifies an <a href="..\wdfobject\nc-wdfobject-evt-wdf-object-context-cleanup.md">EvtCleanupCallback</a> or <a href="..\wdfobject\nc-wdfobject-evt-wdf-object-context-destroy.md">EvtDestroyCallback</a> callback function for its request objects, the framework calls these callback functions for its reserved request objects when it deletes the objects.</p>

 <p>For more information about the <b>WdfIoQueueAssignForwardProgressPolicy</b> method and how to use the framework's guaranteed forward progress capability, see <a href="wdf.guaranteeing_forward_progress_of_i_o_operations">Guaranteeing Forward Progress of I/O Operations</a>.</p>